Responsibilities and Composition of the Board of Directors

 Evaluation Cycle Evaluation Period Evaluation Scope Evaluation Method Evaulation Contents Evaluation Results

-The Company completed the performance evaluation of the board and functional committees in 2021 through internal selfevaluation From January 1,2021 to December 31, 2021 The scope of the performance evaluation included the board, individual directors, the Audit Committee, and Remuneration Committee The performance evaluation methods include selfevaluation of the Board of Directors, selfevaluation of the directors, and selfevaluation of the Audit Committee and Remuneration Committee The criteria for evaluating the performance of the Company's Board of Directors shall cover the following five aspects:
+The Company completed the performance evaluation of the board and functional committees in 2023 through Internal self-evaluation From November 1,2022 to October 31, 2023 The scope of the performance evaluation included the board, individual directors, the Audit Committee, Remuneration Committee and Sustainable Development Committee The performance evaluation methods include self-evaluation of the Board of Directors, self-evaluation of the directors, and self-evaluation of the Audit Committee, Remuneration Committee and Sustainable Development Committee The criteria for evaluating the performance of the Company's Board of Directors shall cover the following five aspects:

 5. Internal control.